 NOTE: Even though attendance at the discussion section is optional, those weekly sessions are a valuable part of the course since they offer students the opportunity to ask questions and/or request that certain topics be clarified or explained in greater detail.
-Due to the vast number of topics that an organic instructor is required to cover during the formal course lecture, <a href="https://little.com
+Due to the vast number of topics that an organic instructor is required to cover during the formal course lecture, little (if any) time is available to answer students' questions during the lecture section.
+If you do have an urgent question that arises during the lecture, and you prefer not to wait until the next discussion section, feel free to ask such questions at the end of the lecture section.